Picsart-AI-Research/Text2Video-Zero/README.md

 * [03/23/2023] Paper [Text2Video-Zero](https://arxiv.org/abs/2303.13439) released!
 * [03/25/2023] The [first version](https://huggingface.co/spaces/PAIR/Text2Video-Zero) of our huggingface demo (containing `zero-shot text-to-video generation` and  `Video Instruct Pix2Pix`) released!
 * [03/27/2023] The [full version](https://huggingface.co/spaces/PAIR/Text2Video-Zero) of our huggingface demo released!
-Now also included: `text and pose conditional video generation`, `text and canny-edge conditional video generation`, and
+Now also included: `text and pose conditional video generation`, `text and edge conditional video generation`, and
-`text, canny-edge and dreambooth conditional video generation`.
+`text, edge and dreambooth conditional video generation`.
 * [03/28/2023] Code for all our generation methods released!
 We added a new low-memory setup.
 Minimum required GPU VRAM is currently **12 GB**.
 It will be further reduced in the upcoming releases.
 * [03/29/2023] Improved [Huggingface demo](https://huggingface.co/spaces/PAIR/Text2Video-Zero)! (i) For text-to-video generation, **any base model for stable diffusion** and **any dreambooth model** hosted on huggingface can now be loaded! (ii) We improved the quality of Video Instruct-Pix2Pix. (iii) We added two longer examples for Video Instruct-Pix2Pix.
 * [03/30/2023] New code released!
 It includes all improvements of our latest huggingface iteration.
 See the news update from `03/29/2023`.
 In addition, generated videos (text-to-video) can have **arbitrary length**.
 * [04/06/2023] We integrated [Token Merging](https://github.com/dbolya/tomesd) into our code.
 When the highest compression is used and chunk size set to `2`, our code can run with **less than 7 GB VRAM**.
 * [04/11/2023] New code and Huggingface demo released!
 We integrated **depth control**, based on [MiDaS](https://arxiv.org/pdf/1907.01341.pdf).
+* [04/13/2023] Our method has been integrad into 🧨 [Diffusers](https://huggingface.co/docs/diffusers/api/pipelines/text_to_video_zero)!

 ## Contribute
 We are on a journey to democratize AI and empower the creativity of everyone, and we believe Text2Video-Zero is a great research direction to unleash the zero-shot video generation and editing capacity of the amazing text-to-image models!